A Little about the opensim world

 That being said, as a performer, I have performed in many grids.
 The two grids I currently sing at are:

 There are many more grids I have been at to sing.
 In fact, I own avatars at many grids.
 As a performer, I remain rather grid neutral and enjoy each of them with their own particular characteristics.
-I have land in Digiworldz, but also have a home in EncoreGrid as well.
+Digiworldz is my opensim home.
 There are many wonderful grids out there and a whole new way to experience a virtual world outside of SL.